yanyu0729/manurerecycling/README.md

 library(`waterfalls`)
 library(`ggthemes`)

-Source data files were downloaded from USDA-NASS, including crop production and acerage; animal inventory and sales (https://www.nass.usda.gov/).
-They were all provided in .csv format.
+County-level data files were all provided in .csv files and they were downloaded from USDA-NASS, NUGIS, USGS, including fertilizer usage; crop production and acerage; animal inventory and sales (https://www.nass.usda.gov/).